 Online Services and Mobile Applications

 We make online services and mobile apps for people.
 That is, for any user of the internet regardless of their age or gender.
-Currently, there are almost 95 million Yandex users all over the world (comScore, March 2013).
+Currently, there are more than 94 million Yandex users all over the world (comScore, July 2013).
 With the mission to help people solve their problems in any situation – not only when they are in a close proximity of a personal computer – we offer a broad range of services tailored for mobile and other digital platforms and devices, including television sets and on-board automobile computers.
 Coffeemakers might be next.
 If need be.

 Russia is one of only a few countries with a local player dominating the domestic search market, whose search technologies are on par with those developed by other members of the club – the USA, South Korea, the Czech Republic and China.